 The program offers students considering a career in medicine, public health, or other fields of health care a way of combining the requirements of their preprofessional training with a broad liberal education.
 It also provides excellent preparation for many other careers in which a contextualized understanding of science and medicine is essential, including areas of law, industry, journalism, museum work, public policy, and government, as well as graduate study in the history of science and/or medicine.

-For additional information about the major, including curricular requirements, the teaching faculty, and courses offered, see the online Yale College Programs of Study at
+For additional information about the major, including curricular requirements, the teaching faculty, and courses offered, see the Yale College Programs of Study.

 The Major's Director of Undergraduate Studies

 The principal faculty contact for prospective HSHM majors is the Director of Undergraduate Studies (DUS).
 The DUS for 2018-2019 is Ivano Dal Prete.
 He can be reached by e-mail email@example.com Students interested in obtaining information about the HSHM major or who wish to register for it should contact the DUS listed in the Undergraduate Contacts section at the bottom of this page.

 Individual Faculty Advisors